johntitus/node-horseman/Readme.md

 Horseman lets you run [PhantomJS](http://phantomjs.org/) from Node.

 Horseman has:
-  * a simple API based on Promises,
+  * a simple chainable API based on Promises,
   * an easy-to-use control flow (see the examples),
   * built in jQuery for easier page manipulation.